Faustino Piaggio

-Faustino Piaggio (born 15 February 1844 in Quinto al Mare, Genoa), was an Italian industrialist who also became a pioneer of the Latin American oil industry with his businesses based in Peru.
+Faustino Piaggio (15 February 1844 – 9 February 1924) was an Italian industrialist who became a pioneer of the Latin American oil industry with his businesses based in Peru.

 Profile

 Faustino G. Piaggio created the Peruvian oil industry almost 10 years before Standard Oil arrived in the area, and made it the oldest in Latin America.
 He also built the first oil refinery outside the United States.
 His oil holdings were controlled through Sociedad Anonima Comercial e Industrial Faustino G. Piaggio, that counted as its assets the Zorritos and Los Organos oil wells and a refinery, train installations for transport and several oil transport ships.
 His oil business existed from 1879 to 1934, the year it was nationalized by the Peruvian government and was the foundation of what is today the national Peruvian oil company Petroperú.

 History

+Faustino Piaggio was born on 15 February 1844 in Genoa.
 He belonged to a well known Genoese family who had a shipbuilding and trading business.
 The Piaggio family had traded with Peru since the 18th century, though it is only in the mid 19th century that some family members decide to start new businesses in America.
 In 1862, the Piaggio family loses an important part of its fleet in an act of war with the Ottoman Empire, it is during this crisis that some family members decided to go to America to start new businesses.
-Exact register of this migration is difficult, but through scattered information in several documents, it is clear that Piaggio family members (all either brothers or cousins) left Genoa for Peru, Argentina, Brasil, Chile and the United States of America.
+Exact register of this migration is difficult, but through scattered information in several documents, it is clear that Piaggio family members (all either brothers or cousins) left Genoa for Peru, Argentina, Brazil, Chile and the United States of America.
 Faustino G. Piaggio took a position as administrator of the trading house an uncle of his had in the Peruvian port of Callao.
 It would be in Peru where he would make his fortune and would achieve significant standing.
 He was recognized by the Peruvian government as a war hero during the War of the Pacific, between Chile and Peru, due to uncalled-for heroic action by a foreigner, and was also the first foreign Mayor of the Callao port during the 1896-1898 period, being responsible for mayor sanitation and water works, as well as bringing electricity to the South American port.